grafana/mimir/docs/sources/configuring-grafana-mimir/about-grafana-mimir-arguments.md

 The `/runtime_config` endpoint returns the whole runtime configuration, including the overrides.
 In case you want to get only the non-default values of the configuration you can pass the `mode` parameter with the `diff` value.

-## Ingester, distributor, and querier limits.
+## Ingester, distributor, and querier limits

 Mimir implements various limits on the requests it can process, in order to prevent a single tenant overwhelming the cluster.
 There are various default global limits which apply to all tenants which can be set on the command line.
 These limits can also be overridden on a per-tenant basis by using `overrides` field of runtime configuration file.